open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

   code size.
 - Downside: TLS/X.509 code has to be done for each operation.

-This strategy is currently (late 2021) used for the MD layer.
-(Currently only a subset of calling places, but will be extended to all of them.)
+This strategy is currently (early 2022) used for the MD layer and the Cipher layer.

-In the future (early 2022) we're going to use it for the Cipher layer as well.

 Opt-in use of PSA from the abstraction layer
 --------------------------------------------